feelab-info/net-load-best-practices/README.md

 ## Training

-To train the model(s) in the paper, run this command:
+- To train the model(s) first optimize hyper-parameters of deep-learning based forecasting model by running the code in []()
+- Then run the code in the []() notebook to run to train the model for the all experiments.

 ```train
 python train.py --input-data <path_to_data> --alpha 10 --beta 20